webix-hub/docs/data/desktop/grouping.md

 - [chart](desktop/chart.md);
 - [datatable](datatable/index.md).

-With these componnents you can see only the result of grouping.
+With these components you can see only the result of grouping.

 {{note
 In case of inline dataset: